ZiftrCOIN/ziftrcoin/README.md

 GUI
 ------------

 The GUI has been completely redone, and looks quite good.
-All of this work is merged into the `gpu-integration` branch, which has not yet been merged into master.